Kikotesting/DemoSelenium-E-Commerce/README.md

 Simulating Use cases End-To-End
 - Create account
 - Login and Logout
+- Cannot login with invalid credentials
 - Hover effects
 - Assertions and Order prioritization

 Screenshots after each test
-- report if the test passed or not passed, where is the problem!
+- Report if the test passed or not passed, where is the problem!